SachinCoder1/Learn-blockchain/README.md

     • We can declare any number of local variable.

- ## 8. What is storage in solidity?
+ ## 8. What is Storage in solidity?
     • Storage holds state variable.
     • It is persistent (store the data permanent)
     • Cost gas because it is persistent.

- ## 9. What is memory in solidity?
+ ## 9. What is Memory in solidity?
     • Memory holds local variables defined inside functions if they are reference type like strings.
     • It is not persistent ( It holds the data for some point of time)
     • Do not cost gas because the data is store is not permanent.

-  ## 10. What is stack in solidity?
+  ## 10. What is Stack in solidity?
     • Stack holds local variables defined inside functions if they are not reference type like uint.
     • Do not cost gas because the data is store is not permanent.